Underpinning Cost

 Preventing Subsidence

-One of the most effective ways of preventing subsidence is the removal of trees, or maintaining them sufficiently so that they are out of reach of your foundations.
-A tree surgeon can either altogether remove the offending tree or prune them back by up to 80%.
-However, be aware that individual trees are protected by Tree Preservation Order (TPO), and failure to adhere to this may result in prosecution.
-This is an excellent opportunity for anti-heave prevention, where soil can swell after the removal of the tree or its roots.
+One of the most effective ways of preventing subsidence is removing or maintaining trees so they remain out of reach of your foundations.
+A tree surgeon can either remove the offending tree entirely or prune it back by up to 80%.
+Be aware that individual trees are protected by Tree Preservation Order (TPO), and failure to adhere to this may result in prosecution.
+Removing a tree can also create an opportunity for anti-heave prevention, where soil can swell after the removal of the tree or its roots.

 Another way of preventing subsidence is by being proactive.
 Check with your neighbours whether they had any underpinning in the past or if there is a history of it locally.
 Properties built on clay soil are notorious for this and is more prominent in the South of England.